-Ms. Railton also has an active pro bono practice, representing individuals and entities in a variety of pro bono work while at the firm, including representing the National Association of Criminal Defense Lawyers in an amicus brief filed with the U.S. Supreme Court in Rivera v.
+Ms. Railton also has an active pro bono practice, representing individuals and entities in a variety of federal and state matters.
+Her representations have included the National Association of Criminal Defense Lawyers in an amicus brief filed with the U.S. Supreme Court in Rivera v.
 Illinois and a New York State inmate in a lawsuit filed against the State for abuse suffered while incarcerated.